Sunday, February 15, 2026

 I arranged for a backup S&W Supervisor as fast as humanly possible.
 My mind was already home.

-As I pedaled hard toward the United Street Gate and toward Poinciana, the world felt strangely slowed.
+I pedaled hard toward the United Street Gate and toward Poinciana.
+The world felt strangely slowed, as if it had not yet received the news.

 Shortly after exiting the gate and heading down United Street, a Security Police vehicle intercepted me.
-They knew.
-I had the look.
-They recognized me immediately – likely the “father-in-distress.”
+They recognized me immediately — likely the look of a father in distress speaks its own language.

 He didn’t waste words.